PowerSyncPro/MigrationAgent/AutoInstall_Script/readme.md

    ```powershell
    .\PSP_AutoInstall.ps1 -ReverseProxyOnly
    ```
-   The Kestrel backend port is read from the installed `appsettings.json`, so a non-default port chosen during the MSI install is picked up automatically. (`-CompletionOnly` and `-IISOnly` still work as deprecated aliases.)
+   The Kestrel backend port is read from the installed `appsettings.json`, so a non-default port chosen during the MSI install is picked up automatically. (`-CompletionOnly` from earlier versions still works as a deprecated alias.)

 ### Standalone Reverse Proxy (Separate Server)